What Kind of School is the Electoral College?

 Few institutions in America are more important, and more misunderstood, than the Electoral College, so let’s start with the basics: it is not a college at all.
 Article II, Section One of the Constitution, with some tweaking in the Twelfth Amendment, establishes the Electoral College and gives each state electoral votes for president and vice president based on its representation in Congress.

-Because every state awards electoral votes on a winner-take-all basis, a candidate’s margin of victory in a particular state doesn’t matter much.
+Because most states award electoral votes on a winner-take-all basis, a candidate’s margin of victory in a particular state doesn’t matter much.
 Once a candidate is assured of winning a state, the state can be ignored.
 No more than ten states are being contested this year.